-While the simulation is running, the user can see from the actual values (voltage, current, power) of the DC output, where the operating point of the power supply resp. of the simulated solar panel is.
+Adjust all four parameters on screen to the desired values.
+While the simulation is running, the user can see from the actual values (voltage, current, power) of the DC output, where the operating point of the device resp. of the simulated solar panel is.
 The adjustable value Irradiance (0%...100% in 1% steps, see screenshot below) helps to simulate different light situations from darkness (no power output) to the minimal amount of light that is required to make the panel provide full power.